Manitoba Youth Job Centres: Making summer employment connections in your community

 *Please note that preference is given to local community residents/applicants.

-Manitoba Economic Development, Investment and Trade
+Manitoba Economic Development, Investment, Trade and Natural Resources

 Attn: MYJC Project Officer